John-Robert-Ferrer/PLM-CRS-Curriculum-Checker/README.md

 ## Deployment

-Please ensure that the MySQL and Apache is checked on the XAMPP Application/Controller.
+Please ensure that you have done the Prerequisites and the PHP Version must be PHP 7.

 ## Built With